 I felt very alone at this time.
 Kim was the only person I could talk to, but I didn’t want her to worry about my job.
 I wasn’t supposed to complain because I worked for one of the largest, most successful companies in the world.
 A company that turned away thousands of talented people each month.
 Most would do anything to get a foot in the door.
 Who was I to complain?
 I carried a lot of self-doubt around, wondering why I wasn’t happy with my job and my boss.
 My life didn’t suck.
 Only the place where I spent 10 hours of my day sucked.

 That’s how I felt as I walked around Disney World.
 I was so tired, yet I felt maybe a movie would take my mind off my predicament.
 It just seemed wrong to be depressed in the land of Mickey, Goofy and Pluto.
 So I made my way over to the theater and bought a ticket to American Beauty.
 I’d seen the trailer and figured it was worth a shot.
-I bought a Coke and a popcorn and sat near the back of a nearly full theater.
+I bought a Coke and popcorn and sat near the back of a nearly full theater.

-As I watched the movie, I was stunned at how much I related to Kevin Spacey’s character, Lester Burnham. specially the scenes where he was dealing with a job he hated and how it affected his self-esteem and relationships.
+As I watched the movie, I was stunned at how much I related to Kevin Spacey’s character, Lester Burnham. especially the scenes where he was dealing with a job he hated and how it affected his self-esteem and relationships.
 Some parts are painful to watch, yet many hit me like a violent crowbar to the chest.
 I sat there in my seat absolutely transfixed to the screen.
-I felt like I was watching a mini film that covered sections from my life.
+I felt like I was watching a mini film that covered sections of my life.